dhivyadharshini15102005/groceryfrontend/README.md

-# 🛒 Grocery Shopping App – Frontend
+# 🛒 Grocery Shopping App

 A sleek, fast, and responsive online grocery shopping web app built using **React + Vite**.
 This frontend provides users with a seamless shopping experience, including product browsing, cart management, and smooth navigation.